Postdoctoral research associate

-Now based in the Living Systems Institute (LSI), her current research is investigating non-coding RNAs in the context of neurodegenerative disease.
+Now based in the Living Systems Institute (LSI), her current research focuses on non-coding RNAs and RNA binding proteins in the context of neurodegenerative disease.
 Sophie completed her PhD in December 2022 in the laboratory of Dr Akshay Bhinge, and is continuing in his group as a postdoctoral research associate.

 BSc (Hons) Biological Sciences (Molecular biology and genetics)

-Sophie's PhD project focuses on the interactions of non-coding RNAs (ncRNAs) and aging pathways in driving motor neuron degeneration in Amyotrophic Lateral Sclerosis (ALS).
+Sophie's PhD project focused on the interactions of non-coding RNAs (ncRNAs) in driving motor neuron degeneration in Amyotrophic Lateral Sclerosis (ALS).
 ALS is a progressive disease characterised by the death of motor neurons in the central nervous system.
 Currently there is no effective treatment available for this fatal disorder, her project aims to investigate potential biomarkers and/or therapeutic targets in the context of ncRNAs.

-Sophie works in the laboratories of Dr Akshay Bhinge and Professor Andrew Randall, based on the Streatham Campus.
+Sophie works in the laboratory of Dr Akshay Bhinge, based on the Streatham Campus.